Booth Display Guidelines

 - Unpacking and placement of your merchandise

-- Set up exhibit display IF one person can accomplish the task in less than 30 minutes without the use of tools
+- Set up exhibit space with the use of tools

-- Plug in equipment (once the convention center's electricians have delivered power to the booth)
+- Plug in equipment (once the electricians have delivered power to the booth)

-- Drop off materials in personally owned vehicles (park in the convention center lots for a fee and carry it in (without the use of a dolly), check in at the dock and pay drayage for GES to deliver it from the car to the booth, or hire cartload service for a 1-way trip)
+- Drop off materials in privately owned vehicles (park in the convention center lots for a fee and carry it in, without the use of a dolly), check in at the dock and pay drayage for GES to deliver it from the car to the booth, or hire cartload service for a 1-way trip).

 *Employees must be prepared to produce some type of company identification when engaged in these activities.